 Tega Industries Limited has acquired (2011) a Chilean company Acotec S.A which is a $35 Mn company providing products and solutions for abrasion, corrosion and fluid transportation systems to the mining industry as well as engineering solutions to problem of wear, separation and conveyance due to bulk handling of ores in the mines.
 Tega Chile is a major supplier to global mining companies in Latin America with offices in Peru and Brazil as well.

-Jindal has acquired a iron ore mine in northern Chile for 53 million dollars Essar group has an iron ore concession in Amapa, in northern Brazil.
+Jindal has acquired a iron ore mine in northern Chile for 53 million dollars

 Zuari Industries Limited of KK Birla Group and its JV partner Mitsubishi Corporation has acquired 30% stake in Fosfatos del Pacifico SA, Peru (Fospac) for $46 million through the Singapore-based JV company - MCA Phosphates Pte Ltd. The mine is located in Bayovar area in the province of Pieura, Peru and is expected to have an initial production capacity of 2.5 Mn Metric Tons.

 Zamin Group, promoted by Pramod Agarwal is the most successful Indian mining company in Latin America.
 Agarwal bought Bahia Minerals mine in Brazil for a few million dollars.
-He developed it for six years and sold it for a royal sum of a billion dollars in 2010 to ENRC.
+He developed it and sold it for a royal sum of a billion dollars in 2010 to ENRC.
 Zamin has mine concessions in Bolivia, Peru and Uruguay.
 But the Uruguayan project is under litigation since there is opposition to the mining project from environmental activists and agency.

 IRK International has acquired an iron ore mine in Julica, Peru for 35 million dollars.
 The name of their local company is Pacific Minerals and Metals del Peru.